ismailsaleh96/RestAssuredSoarproject/README.md

 - j Unit

 # Run the Tests :
-Run Test Runner .Java  File and Check out.HTML
+-Run Test Runner .Java  File and Check out.HTML
-Run TestRegisterAPI.Java  File
+-Run TestRegisterAPI.Java  File To Check All Results for Registeration API
-Run TestRegisterAPI.Java  File
+-Run TestRegisterAPI.Java  File  To Check All Results for lOGIN  API